Umayyad Mosque: Ottoman era

 Damascus was conquered from the Mamluks by the Ottoman Empire under Sultan Selim I in 1516.
 The first Friday prayer performed in Selim's name in the Umayyad Mosque was attended by the sultan himself.
 The Ottomans used an endowment system (waqf) for religious sites as a means to link the local population with the central authority.
 The waqf of the Umayyad Mosque was the largest in the city, employing 596 people.
 Supervisory and clerical positions were reserved for Ottoman officials while religious offices were held mostly by members of the local ulema (Muslim scholars).
 Although the awqaf (plural of "waqf") were taxed, the waqf of the Umayyad Mosque was exempted from taxation.
 In 1518, the Ottoman governor of Damascus and supervisor of the mosque's waqf, Janbirdi al-Ghazali, had the mosque repaired and redecorated as part of his architectural reconstruction program for the city.

 The prominent Sufi scholar Abd al-Ghani al-Nabulsi taught regularly at the Umayyad Mosque starting in 1661.

+In 1743 or 1744 restoration works were carried out under the orders of the treasurer of Damascus, Fathi al-Daftari.
+The governor of Damascus, As'ad Pasha al-Azm, had the mosque redecorated in 1750 and 1755.
+The mosque was severely damaged in the late 1759 earthquakes.
+In early 1760, Sultan Mustafa III dispatched a team led by Mustafa Sabanikhzade and a leading architect to oversee the more than year-long repairs, the funds for which were provided by the sultan and from the estates of many Damascenes who had perished in the plague that year.
+The governor Uthman Pasha al-Kurji built a pool in the courtyard of the Umayyad Mosque whose water was supplied by the Qanawat aqueduct in 1769 or 1770.